Biographies: George Lloyd - Actor

 [1 Content]

-He was an American actor, born on November 5, 1892, in Edinburgh, Illinois, USA, as George Harrington Lloyd.
-He served as a staff sergeant during World War I, and in the late 20s, he had his own vaudeville troupe.
+An American actor, born in Edinburgh, Illinois, USA, as George Harrington Lloyd.
+He served as a staff sergeant during World War I, and in the late 1920s, he had his own vaudeville troupe.
 He was a prolific actor, as he worked in cinema and vaudeville theater, and most of his cinematic works were American westerns.
-He is known for his roles in Idol of the Crowds (1937), A Slight Case of Murder (1938), and Frisco Sal (1945).
-He died at the age of 74 from arteriosclerosis on August 15, 1967, in West Los Angeles, California, USA.
+He is known for Idol of the Crowds (1937), A Slight Case of Murder (1938), and Frisco Sal (1945).
+He died of arteriosclerosis on August 15, 1967, in West Los Angeles, California, USA.